danielveldman/rbm_lq/README.md

 * Plotting of the obtained optimal controls and state trajectories.

 ### Considered examples
-The code
-* Example 1: A heat equation on a 1-D spatial domain
+* Example 1: A heat equation on a 1-D spatial domain for which the proposed method does not reduce the computational cost.
-* Example 2: A heat equation on a 3-D spatial domain
+* Example 2: A heat equation on a 3-D spatial domain for which the proposed method reduces the computational cost significantly.
-* Example 3: A fractional heat equation in
+* Example 3: A fractional heat equation for which the proposed method also reduces the computational cost significantly.

 The code can be executed by running the files [example1_heat1D](example1_heat1D), [example2_heat3D](example2_heat3D), and [example3_fractional3D](example3_fractional3D).
 Figures 1, 2, and 3 show the typical results.
 Note that the specific plots depend on the randomly selected vector of indices \boldsymbol \omegaω, and that the specific solutions will be different every time than the files are executed.